The Childcare Dilemma

 Remember also that your feelings about this will probably change over time and nothing is set in stone.
 Although it’s hard to see it when you’re in it, the period of time that your kids are young (under 5) is only a blip on the timeline of your long-term career.
 Don’t get caught up in the vortex of thinking your career is over forever if you stay at home for a little while or conversely, remember that working during the early years is hard any way you slice it.

 Having young kids is hard, you guys.
 That’s the bottom line.
+But it gets so much easier with every passing year!

 Good luck, dear parents.
 And Godspeed!

-– Annette, Meg and Karen
+– Annette, Meg Karen and Charlene